amirongit/notecode/elasticsearchInAction.md

 |slop|number of allowed absent tokens|
 |analyzer|analyzer used to convert "phrase" into tokens|

-- fetches documents whose value of "field" contains tokens of "phrase" in the same order
 ### The "multi_match" Query
+- fetches documents having tokens of values of one of "fields" fields matching "query"
 - multi_match query object
     ```
     {